-Google Analytics-Style Tracking for Web3 Dapps and Wallets
+The Definitive Guide to Google Analytics‑Style Tracking for Crypto Apps and Protocols

-Google Analytics-Style Tracking for Web3 Dapps and Wallets
+The Definitive Guide to Google Analytics‑Style Tracking for Crypto Apps and Protocols

-Google Analytics-Style Tracking for Web3 Dapps and Wallets
+The Definitive Guide to Google Analytics‑Style Tracking for Crypto Apps and Protocols

-Updated on
+· Updated on

-Updated on
+Updated

-Web2 tools like Google Analytics can't track wallet connections, smart contract interactions, or token-driven behavior, so Web3 requires analytics that unify on‑chain and off‑chain events for accurate funnel, cohort, and transaction-level insights.
+Web2 tools like Google Analytics can't track wallet connections, smart contract interactions, or token-driven behavior, so Web3 requires crypto-native analytics that unify on‑chain and off‑chain events for accurate funnel, cohort, and transaction-level insights.

-A typical dapp funnel starts with site browsing, continues with wallet connection, and culminates in multiple on‑chain transactions; GA captures only the initial site activity and misses wallet-level events and transaction outcomes.
+A typical crypto app funnel starts with site browsing, continues with wallet connection, and culminates in multiple on‑chain transactions; GA captures only the initial site activity and misses wallet-level events and transaction outcomes.
 Without wallet attribution and on‑chain event visibility, teams cannot reliably optimize funnels, measure campaign ROI, or debug user friction.

 Traditional Analytics (GA)